Otaku terms are words, most often, Japanese words, that are used a lot in the anime community.

 Bishonen, or Bishie for short, means ‘beautiful boy’ or ‘pretty boy.’
 Although the original Japanese term is only for boys under the age of 18, anime and manga fans use this word to describe handsome men of all ages.
 These Bishie characters are the center of attraction in several shoujo and BL (boys’ love a.k.a Yaoi) manga/anime.

 Bishoujo is the female version of Bishounen.
 It means ‘beautiful girl’ or ‘pretty girl.’
 This term is most often used in visual novels and other dating sim games.

 Now that you know its meaning, next time you look at a beautiful anime girl, use this word!

-‘Brocon’ is the otaku term which is used to describe little sisters (little brothers in some cases) who loves their older brother so much that their love enters the incest territory.
+‘Brocon’ is where little sisters (little brothers in some cases) loves their older brother so much that their love enters the forbidden territory.
 These are often cute anime loli who have excessive love for their dear brother and has a brother complex.